Reviewed by Dr Jessica Gunawan and Physician Chu I Ta

 1. Kimchi

-A traditional, fermented Korean food, kimchi is consumed daily by Koreans, and its health benefits have been recognised.
+A traditional, fermented Korean cuisine, kimchi is consumed daily by Koreans as part of their Korean diet, and its health benefits have been recognised.
 The common ingredients used to make kimchi are cabbage, garlic, ginger, and red pepper powder.
 It is rich in vitamins, minerals, dietary fibre, lactic acid bacteria, and other active compounds.

-Moreover, being a fermented food, kimchi is a probiotic powerhouse.
+Moreover, being a fermented food, kimchi is a probiotic powerhouse so it is best to add this to your Korean meal.
 It contains the good bacteria Lactobacillus, which promotes a balance of microbiome in the gut.
 This helps to improve your skin, as inflammation in the gut relates to skin issues, such as acne.

 Kenex Kum, a 38-year-old food experimentalist, shares that the basic ingredients in kimchi help preserve youth and maintain a healthy gut.
 “The acne problems I used to have on my back are now gone since I started eating kimchi,” she says.